NKSS9027/Biodiversity-loss-of-the-Brazilian-soy-market/README1.md

 ---

-## Data Availability & Big Data Workflow

-To fully replicate the analysis or run the scripts, you must combine the code repository with the heavy data cores hosted on Zenodo.
+To fully replicate the analysis or run the scripts, you must combine the R code with the data cores hosted on Zenodo.

-### 1. Repository Structure
+### Repository Structure
-The project relies on strict relative paths managed via the `here` package.
+The project relies on strict relative paths.
 When fully assembled, the root directory must mirror the following structure:

 ```text
 soy-biodiversity-loss-model/